 Discipline.
 Children with disabilities shall be subject to the District’s Student Behavior and Discipline Code; however, special provisions shall be adopted and applied to provide procedural safeguards in discipline cases in accordance with law.
 (See Student Behavior Code in Article 500.)

 Graduation.
 Children with disabilities are entitled to a free appropriate instructional program to 21 years of age or until graduation after the satisfactory completion of the appropriate course of study or to the maximum age allowable in accordance with law.
 Students requiring special education who complete prescribed courses of study, which shall be tailored to their disabilities, shall receive diplomas from the District.
 The diplomas shall be the same as that granted to regular program students who meet the prescribed requirements for graduation.

-a.
-Failure to maintain an acquired skill, as a result of an interruption of special education instruction or support services in a skill area, to the extent that a period of reteaching of nine or more weeks will be required to regain previous competence.
+- Failure to maintain an acquired skill, as a result of an interruption of special education instruction or support services in a skill area, to the extent that a period of reteaching of nine or more weeks will be required to regain previous competence.
 In these cases ESYS programming shall be designed to provide for maintenance, rather than continued development, of the skills identified.

-b.
-Rare and unusual circumstances which will result in the loss or a severe limitation of the pupil’s capacity and potential to acquire a skill.
+- Rare and unusual circumstances which will result in the loss or a severe limitation of the pupil’s capacity and potential to acquire a skill.
 In these cases, ESYS shall provide for the maintenance of the skill and may also provide for the continued development or acquisition of a skill to prevent the anticipated loss or limitation.

 Transportation.
 Transportation of students who require special education services shall generally be provided as for other students.
 (See Transportation in Article 700.)
 When the IEP calls for transportation as a related service, the District will provide the transportation or will reimburse the parents to provide the transportation.
 Any required special assistance or adaptations necessary for transporting the student shall be specified in the IEP.
-Parents who elect to open enroll their children to another district shall be responsible for transportation for their children, and the District shall not be required to either transport the children or reimburse the parents.

 Students Enrolled in Non-Public Schools.
 The District insures that opportunities are available for students in non-public schools within District boundaries to participate in special education instruction and/or support services.
 By consultation and consistent communications with non-public school personnel, the District shall strive to provide access to the same services to these students as are available to those who are enrolled in the public schools.